 - Bulging or protruding eyeballs (proptosis or exopthalmos)

-While none of these risk factors are absolute contraindications to having blepharoplasty, they should be taken in consideration.
+These risk factors are not necessarily absolute contraindications to blepharoplasty, but they should be taken in strong consideration.
 A personalized consultation with Dr. Mandal can provide you with a thorough understanding of whether you are a candidate for blepharoplasty and what it can do for you.
 Dr. Mandal tailors the choice of eyelid and brow procedure to your lifestyle and individual needs.
-During your facial consultation, she will address your concerns, review your options and discuss realistic expectations.
-You will also have the opportunity to see before and after photos.

 Downtime & Recovery

-Eyelid surgery is an outpatient procedure.
+Eyelid surgery or blepharoplasty is an outpatient procedure.
 After surgery, patients are discharged to the comfort of their own home.
-No postsurgical dressings are used.
-Because the eyelid skin is thin, bruising and swelling are to be expected but are typically minimal at one week, being easily concealed with makeup.
+There are no postsurgical dressings.
+Because the eyelid skin is thin, bruising and swelling are to be expected but are typically minimal after one week, easily concealable with makeup.

-- Aggressive use of prescribed saline eye drops and eye ointment
+- Aggressive application of saline eye drops and eye lubricating gel

-Fortunately, bruising does not correlate with pain as most patients experience minimal discomfort after eyelid surgery.
-While prescription pain medication is given, most patients switch to either plain Tylenol or stop all pain medications within 1-2 days after the procedure.
-All sutures are removed between 3 and 5 days postoperatively.
+Bruising and swelling do not correlate with pain as most patients experience minimal discomfort after eyelid surgery.
+While prescription pain medication is given, most patients switch to plain Tylenol or stop all pain medications within 1-2 days after surgery.
+Sutures are removed between 3 and 5 days postoperatively.
 Typically, patients feel comfortable being seen in public at one week.
 Most can also return to nonexertional activities at this time.
-Straining, lifting and strenuous activity should be avoided for several weeks.
-Once healed, you can reveal a refreshed, more youthful eyelid contour which can take up to 5-15 years off your face.
+Straining, lifting and strenuous activity should be avoided for at least several weeks.
+Once healed, a more refreshed, youthful eyelid contour which can take 5-15 years off your face is revealed.

-Dr. Mandal most commonly performs upper and lower eyelid surgery using local anesthesia.
-With advances in local anesthetic techniques, the patient is awake during the procedure, but feels no pain.
+Dr. Mandal performs most of her upper and lower eyelid surgery with local anesthesia in her office surgical suite.
+Using advanced local anesthetic techniques, the patient is awake during the entire procedure, but feels no pain.
 Oral sedatives are prescribed during surgery if needed.
-While blepharoplasty can also be performed using general anesthesia or intravenous sedation also known as “twilight sleep”, more aggressive anesthesia is reserved for special situations.
+While blepharoplasty can also be performed with general anesthesia or intravenous sedation, also known as “twilight sleep”, more aggressive anesthesia is reserved for special situations.
 The use of local anesthesia not only reduces patient risk but is also more cost-effective.